Aggregation over Metric Spaces: Proposing and Voting in Elections, Budgeting, and Legislation: Plurality Elections

 \item $V(x \prefers{} z) = V(x) \leq V(z) = V(z \prefers{} x)$,

 \item $\sum_{i \in [n]} d(v_i, x)^p = n - V(x)\geq n-V(z) = \sum_{i \in [n]} d(v_i, z)^p$.

 \end{enumerate}

-Item 1.
-(2.) above completes the proof for Condorcet aggregation ($L_p$ aggregation for $1 \leq p \neq \infty$, resp.).
-For $p=\infty$, notice that $z\in L_\infty(V)$ for unanimous elections (in which all voters vote the same); however, as soon as there are at least two different ideal points, we have $\max_i \{d(x,v_i\} = 1$ for every $x\in X$, hence $L_\infty(V) = X$, thus all alternatives tie as co-winners. \end{proof}
+Item 1. above completes the proof for Condorcet aggregation, while Item 2. above completes it for $L_p$ aggregation for $1 \leq p \neq \infty$ For $p=\infty$, notice that $z\in L_\infty(V)$ for unanimous elections (in which all voters vote the same); however, as soon as there are at least two different ideal points, we have $\max_i \{d(x,v_i)\} = 1$ for every $x\in X$, hence $L_\infty(V) = X$, thus all alternatives tie as co-winners. \end{proof}

-We note that while $L_\infty (V)$ does not contain much information here, its reduced form $\widetilde{L_\infty}(V) := \lim_{p\rightarrow \infty} L_p(V)$ is restricted to the plurality elements in~$X$.
+We note that, while $L_\infty (V)$ does not contain much information here, its reduced form $\widetilde{L_\infty}(V) := \lim_{p\rightarrow \infty} L_p(V)$ is restricted to the plurality elements in~$X$.
 The following corollary is immediate.

 \begin{corollary} In the application to Plurality elections, both Condorcet aggregation and $L_p(V)$ exist for any $p \geq 1$, but are not always unique.
 Furthermore, they are monotonic, majoritarian, and may be computed in linear time. \end{corollary}